 In fact, convenience is driving consumers to virtual health visits (it’s the No. 1 reason why consumers use virtual health) but bad interpersonal connections are turning people away from virtual health offerings (figure 4).

 The top two reasons why consumers who have had a virtual visit choose not to return are:

 Another component of a positive patient experience is transparency.
 In our 2018, 2020, and 2022 consumer surveys, consumers said “having clear explanations of costs” was the best indicator of a good patient experience in health care.
 Retail clinics and therapy apps tend to provide fixed and transparent pricing, and most accept insurance/Medicare, which is not necessarily true among more traditional providers.

 - Provide an easy mechanism to send the patient’s visit details with the patient’s entire care team.

 - Create a reminder for patients to bring their complete medication lists.

-By focusing on expanding access, building connections, and having empathy, health care organizations can not only improve health outcomes but bring us closer to achieving health equity.
-By understanding what consumers’ needs are today and incorporating the wide range of perspectives in their communities, organizations can shape better strategies—and connect consumers with a better health care experience.
+By focusing on expanding access, building connections, and having empathy, health care organisations can not only improve health outcomes but bring us closer to achieving health equity.
+By understanding what consumers’ needs are today and incorporating the wide range of perspectives in their communities, organisations can shape better strategies—and connect consumers with a better health care experience..

 Innovation starts with insight and seeing challenges in a new way.
 Amid unprecedented uncertainty and change across the industry, stakeholders are looking for new ways to transform the journey of care.
 Deloitte’s US Life Sciences and Health Care practice helps clients transform uncertainty into possibility and rapid change into lasting progress.
 Comprehensive audit, advisory, consulting, and tax capabilities can deliver value at every step, from insight to strategy to action.